dontworryjohn/aws-bootcamp-cruddur-2023/journal/week0.md

 #### MFA for root account
 Root user is the most powerful user in aws enviroment.
 I consider it the key of your kingdom.
-Once it is compromise, hackers can spin any services on your AWS account (for example creating a bitcoin mining)

-Enable the MFA for the root account gives you an extra layer of security.
+Once it is compromise, hackers can spin any services on your AWS account (for example creating a bitcoin mining) Enable the MFA for the root account gives you an extra layer of security.
 Could be virtual or physical.

 #### AWS Organization
 Create an organization unit (AWS Organization)
 AWS Organization allows you to create and manage multiple account.
 Also it allows to apply governance policies to accounts or group.
+There are 2 ways to create the organization:
+1)